stencillogic/Start-with-Rust-fast/README.md

 > cargo test -- --ignored

-Integration tests should be placed in separated directory named `tests` in the root of your project.
+_Integration tests_ should be placed in a separate directory named `tests` in the root of your project.
 Each file in tests directory is a separate crate representing integration test.
-Functiona which are common to all integration tests can be put in `tests/<some_dir>/mod.rs`. `tests/<some_dir>/mod.rs` will not be interpreted as integration test in that case.
+Functions which are common to all integration tests can be put in `tests/<some_dir>/mod.rs`. `tests/<some_dir>/mod.rs` will not be interpreted as integration test.

 In case of binary package it is not possible to perform integration tests agains it.
-It is common practice to make library package and pull almost everything insode library.
-Along with it create a binary package with small amout of unctionlality which uses the library.
+It is common practice to make library package and pull almost everything inside library.
+Along with it, create a binary package with small amout of functionlality which uses the library.

 ## Closures, iterators, and functional features